 Southern Indiana—specifically the areas around Bloomington and Bedford—is known across the globe for the quality of its limestone, which is abundant in its hills.
 Also in these hills sit some of the most beautiful abandoned places in Indiana.
 The Empire Quarry is no exception.

-For more than a century, the region’s economy was built on the foundation of its quarries and stonecutters, who shipped massive limestone slabs across the country for high-profile projects that included the Washington Monument, the National Cathedral, the Pentagon, the Empire State Building, and 35 state capitol buildings.
+For more than a century, the region’s economy was built on the foundation of its quarries and stonecutters.
+They shipped massive limestone slabs across the country for high-profile construction projects.
+These projects included the Washington Monument, the National Cathedral, the Pentagon, the Empire State Building, and 35 state capitol buildings.

-In the latter half of the 20th century, construction trends moved away from stone masonry in favor of glass and metal structures, which were faster and cheaper to build and easier to maintain.
-Unfortunately, the fate of many southern Indiana communities was inextricably tied to the limestone industry, and as the quarries closed, families found themselves with no incomes and little hope for the future.
+In the latter half of the 20th century, construction trends moved away from stone masonry in favor of glass and metal structures.
+They were faster and cheaper to build and easier to maintain.
+Unfortunately, the fate of many southern Indiana communities was inextricably tied to the limestone industry.
+As the quarries closed, families found themselves with no incomes and little hope for the future.
 Though a few of the quarries remain in operation today, most have been reduced to abandoned gaping maws scarring the landscape.

-The most well-known of Bloomington’s quarries is the Empire Quarry, named for the most famous structure fashioned from its stone: New York’s iconic skyscraper.
+The most well-known of Bloomington’s quarries is the Empire Quarry.
+It was named for the most famous structure fashioned from its stone: New York’s iconic skyscraper.
 The Empire State Building was constructed from more than 18,000 tons of Indiana limestone mined from this enormous quarry.

-The vast cavern, with its precipitous drop-offs and severe walls, collects large amounts of rain and groundwater, and its depth and mineral content give the water a striking turquoise hue.
-A few daring adventurers have been tempted to use the basin for cliff-diving, often resulting in injury due to the varying depth and rough surface of the quarry walls below.
+The vast cavern, with its precipitous drop-offs and severe walls, collects large amounts of rain and groundwater.
+Its depth and mineral content give the water a striking turquoise hue.
+A few daring adventurers have been tempted to use the basin for cliff-diving.
+However, this often results in injury due to the varying depth and rough surface of the quarry walls below.

-The site is private property and is marked as such, with warning signs posted to deter trespassers from entering the site, though their effectiveness has been inconsistent at best.
+The site is private property and is marked as such.
+There are warning signs posted to deter trespassers from entering the site, though their effectiveness has been inconsistent at best.
 While one of the most difficult abandoned places in Indiana to enter, those who dare to do so are met with an amazing view.

 City Methodist Church (Gary)

 Built with great fanfare in 1926, the City Methodist Church in Gary featured an eye-popping price tag of $1 million at the time of construction.
-The U.S. Steel Corporation bankrolled roughly half of those costs, which resulted in an imposing, nine-story English Gothic landmark that provided city residents with a point of aesthetic pride, even if they weren’t members of the congregation.
+The U.S. Steel Corporation bankrolled roughly half of those costs, which resulted in an imposing, nine-story English Gothic landmark.
+This location provided city residents with a point of aesthetic pride, even if they weren’t members of the congregation.

-The building featured intricate stonework, dramatic arches, strikingly ornate pillars and colorful stained-glass windows, and it served nearly 2,000 individuals at its peak in the mid-20th century.
+The building featured intricate stonework, dramatic arches, strikingly ornate pillars and colorful stained-glass windows.
+It served nearly 2,000 individuals at its peak in the mid-20th century.

-As the steel industry—and along with it, the city—declined precipitously in the 1970s, so did the church’s membership, making it virtually impossible to cover the maintenance costs for the enormous edifice.
-Church leaders made a last-ditch effort to save the property by leasing some of the space to a local university, but by 1975, the church closed its doors for good.
-Vandalism and the elements soon took their toll on the once-grand structure, making it one of the most popular abandoned places in Indiana.
+As the steel industry—and along with it, the city—declined precipitously in the 1970s, so did the church’s membership.
+This made it virtually impossible to cover the maintenance costs for the enormous edifice.
+Church leaders made a last-ditch effort to save the property by leasing some of the space to a local university.
+However, by 1975, the church closed its doors for good.
+Vandalism and the elements soon took their toll on the once-grand structure, turning it into one of the most commonly-visited abandoned places in Indiana.

-Unlike most nearby abandoned buildings, however, the City Methodist Church managed to find a second life as a backdrop for films and television, and its haunting Gothic exterior has appeared in popular movies like A Nightmare on Elm Street and Transformers 3.
+Unlike most nearby abandoned buildings, however, the City Methodist Church managed to find a second life as a backdrop for films and television.
+Its haunting Gothic exterior has appeared in popular movies like A Nightmare on Elm Street and Transformers 3.
 A grant awarded to the Gary Redevelopment Commission in 2017 has been earmarked for stabilization and redevelopment of the site as a “ruins garden” with a newly-added amphitheater.

-Ultimately, the church property would be made available as a unique space for weddings, receptions and other events, but studies are still underway to determine the scope of repairs needed to make the site safe for the public.
+Ultimately, the church property would be made available as a unique space for weddings, receptions and other events.
+However, studies are still underway to determine the scope of repairs needed to make the site safe for the public.
 However, at some point, it will likely go from being one of the most sought-after abandoned places in Indiana to another sign of regrowth and gentrification of Gary.

 Palace Theater (Gary)